sepiariver/modxrenderer/README.md

 The current beta release supports MODX "Chunk" tags and "Placeholder" tags.

+The project is managed on [Github](https://github.com/sepiariver/modxrenderer/).
+Documentation is rendered at: [https://sepiariver.github.io/modxrenderer/](https://sepiariver.github.io/modxrenderer/).

 ## Why?

 - Familiar (and much-loved by the author) MODX template syntax in any application or PHP environment >= 5.6.
 - Isolated parser functionality decoupled from the `$modx` container (or any container for that matter).
-- [Unit tested with > 95% coverage](/test-results/).
+- [Unit tested with > 95% coverage](https://sepiariver.github.io/modxrenderer/test-results/).
 (Some paths intentionally omitted due to inability to reproduce test case.
 Help on this would be appreciated.)

 ## Installation